zkoss/zkdoc/zk_component_ref/CKEditor.md

 You need to enable file upload to allow copying a local image from your machine to CKEditor.

-If file upload is enabled, pasting a local image will upload the image to the server.
+{% include versionSince \| 4.17.1.0 %} If file upload is enabled,
+pasting a local image will upload the image to the server.
 If it's disabled, pasting a local image will insert an image with [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 # Custom Configuration